speedpro/kimai-mobile/README.md

 Javascript files and some spicy CSS sugar on top.

 Please note, that this is the first (experimental) release and many features of the complete version are missing.
-We plan to add more features soon, until then please share your thoughts and feature requests at [our forum](http://forum.kimai.org).
+We don't have plans to add more features soon, but we'd like to hear your about thoughts and feature requests at [the issue tracker](https://github.com/kimai/kimai-mobile/issues).

 Installation
 ------------